letsencrypt/borp/README.md

 err := dbmap.SelectOne(&post, "select * from post where id=?", id)
 ```

 Want to do joins?
-Just write the SQL and the struct. gorp will bind them:
+Just write the SQL and the struct.
+Borp will bind them:

 ```go
 // Define a type for your join